Become a mentor to an NTPS student!

 Give Something Back (Give Back) provides academic assistance, long-term coaching, and support services to high school students (Scholars) who have experienced barriers to success, such as foster care, homelessness, or the incarceration of a parent.

-- Become a mentor to connect and spend time with a scholar, while helping them build a career-based educational plan and pursue post-secondary education.
-Fill out a mentoring application.
+- Become a mentor to connect and spend time with a scholar while helping them build a career-based educational plan and pursue post-secondary education.
+Fill out the Mentor Interest Form.

 - Provide informational interviews for students interested in your career or industry.